kosnil/signed_supermasks/README.md

-# Signing the Supermask: Hide and Invert
+# Signing the Supermask: Keep, Hide, Invert

 ## Background
 This repository implements the experiments conducted in the paper *Signing the Supermask: Hide and Invert*.